 BackTable / MSK / Article

 Bone marrow biopsy is frequently required for diagnosing various hematologic conditions before initiating treatment.
 Increasingly, interventional radiologists (IRs) are being tasked to perform bone marrow biopsy under imaging guidance and sedation, primarily due to enhanced patient comfort and satisfaction.
-Thus, it is imperative for interventional radiologists to comprehend the common indications for bone marrow biopsy referrals, effectively manage patient expectations in the pre-procedure setting, and employ efficient sedation techniques.
+Thus, it is imperative for interventional radiologists to comprehend the common bone marrow biopsy indications, effectively manage patient expectations in the pre-procedure setting, and employ efficient bone marrow biopsy sedation techniques.

 Drs.
 Aaron Fritts and Chris Beck talk through these topics and more in the BackTable MSK Podcast.
 We’ve provided the highlight reel in this article, but you can listen to the full podcast below.